 In 1997 he was awarded a scholarship by the University of South Australia to undertake a doctoral degree at the South Australian School of Art in visual art history and theory.
 His thesis was essentially a history of abstract painting in Australia.
 He is the author of numerous catalogue essays and monographs, including on his father and uncle and other post-war, South Australian émigré artists and architects, and was a state editor and writer for Australian Modern Design, published in Brisbane.
 His photographic essay of the salt fields at Dry Creek, The Path to Salt was published in 2012; after which he produced a full biography on his late father, Wladyslaw Dutkiewicz: A Partisan for Art; Francis Roy Thompson: Painter of Grace & Rebellion (2014) with Carrick Hill; and Abstract Photography: Re-evaluating Visual Poetics in Australian Modernism and Contemporary Practice (2016), and Adelaide Art Photographers c.1970-2000 (2020) with photographer Gary Sauer-Thompson.

 Since 2011 he has pursued photography as his principal artistic medium.
 In 2014-15 he tutored at the SA School of Art and at the School of Communications at University of SA.
 Since then he was commissioned to produce A Visual History: the Royal SA Society of Arts, 1856-2016 (two volumes); a monograph on local sculptor Andrew Steiner (see Moon Arrow Press for entry); and a small monograph on the artist Doreen Goodchild, with her daughter Judith Brooks.
 In 2018-19 he presented two retrospective exhibitions of his late father Wladyslaw Dutkiewicz’s work to celebrate the 100th anniversary of his birth, at Murray Bridge Regional Gallery (for the History Festival) then at the Royal SA Society of Arts (where he had held many of his early exhibitions and been a member of Council and Selection Committee).
-Adam is currently working on another monograph on late-20th century art photographers in Adelaide with Gary Sauer-Thompson on a second book project on Adelaide art photography.
+Adam is currently collaborating with Gary Sauer-Thompson on a second book project on Adelaide art photography.